nuxt/website-v2/content/en/integrations/deployments/nginx.md

 ---
 template: guide
 title: NGINX
-description: How to use nginx as a reverse proxy
+description: How to use nginx as a reverse proxy?
 target: Static & Server
 category: deployment
 logo: